JFL110/where-are-they-aws-app/README.md

 ## DevOps
 This repo is built automatically on push using GitHub Actions.
-Changes to the 'version.properties' file trigger a redeployment to AWS Lambda.
+Changes to the 'version.properties' file trigger a redeployment to AWS Lambda via Terraform.

 ## Running locally
 See [these notes](https://github.com/JFL110/where-are-they-aws-app/blob/master/running-locally.md).